 EU AI Act Compliance Made Manageable

 The EU AI Act is the world's first comprehensive AI law — and it applies to any organization whose AI systems affect people in the EU.
-Risk Meridian automatically classifies your AI systems by risk tier, maps obligations to specific articles, generates required documentation, and keeps your program audit-ready as deadlines approach.
+Risk Meridian is being built to classify your AI systems by EU AI Act risk tier, map obligations to specific articles, and generate the documentation high-risk systems require.
+EU AI Act support is on our near-term roadmap; TRAIGA governance is available today and gives you a head start.

 ⏱ Key deadline: August 2026 — High-risk AI system obligations fully enforceable.
 Fines up to €15M or 3% of global turnover.